WaleyChen/llms-text/README.md

 Supports Claude Sonnet 4.5 and GPT-5.2, or a no-model fallback that groups pages by URL path structure.

 ## Setup Prerequisites
-- Ruby 3.2.2 & Rails 8.0.4
+1. Ruby 3.2.2 & Rails 8.0.4
    - Follow the install instructions at https://guides.rubyonrails.org/install_ruby_on_rails.html
-- PostgreSQL 15.14
+2. PostgreSQL 15.14
-   - Follow the install instructions at https://www.postgresql.org/download/macosx/ or use Homebrew to install via `brew install postgresql@15`
+   - Use Homebrew to install via `brew install postgresql@15`
-- Anthropic & OpenAI API Keys (Optional)
+3. Anthropic & OpenAI API Keys (Optional)
    - Sign up and get an Anthropic API Key at https://platform.claude.com/settings/keys
    - Sign up and get an OpenAI API Key at https://platform.openai.com/api-keys